What we did

 By highlighting event dates within a white box over the image, we created neat little groups of content which are super accessible and user-friendly for fast scrollers on mobile.
 It’s the little things that make all the difference!

 We designed and built a fully bespoke email template integrated with Mailchimp.
 We developed a further three tailored templates for key points in the year to drive interest and visitor numbers with compelling timely content.

 Seasonal - Sent 4 times a year.
 Highlighting upcoming events and garden highlights for Spring, Summer, Autumn and Winter.

 Bloom - A newsletter for spontaneous newsletters to highlight key blooms that only hang around for a few weeks like the stunning magnolias or rhododendrons that blanket Trebah in the spring.
 A sure-fire way to increase awareness and drive footfall for loyal garden visitors.

 Event - A template developed to house more detailed information about specific upcoming (ticketed) events.
 Linking directly to the booking portal simplifying the user journey to drive sales.

 The final cut

-The final homepage video edit ties together stunning vidual content to really showcase the best of Trebah.
+The final homepage video edit ties together stunning visual content to really showcase the best of Trebah.
 A specifically proportioned video was also created for mobile.

 Working with Trebah was a huge project.
 The following three concepts were developed but didn’t make it to the final website iteration.
 However, we’re proud of them and we wanted to share some the creative process projects like this can go through, and how some great ideas can be developed but don’t always make the final cut.